-Online Operations Management and Analysis Courses
+Online Operations Management Degree Courses

 You can manage how work gets done.
 Operate at a higher level with your Bachelor of Arts in Operations Management and Analysis.
 Your courses include such topics as production control, total quality management, decision modeling, and systems analysis.